 Sara, it would be fair to say, was caught totally off guard.
 There were tears then hysterical giggling and then she asked him if he was joking.
 Reassured that wasn’t the case, there were more tears, and disbelief and then she managed to say of course.

-Sara and Daithi continued their celebrations in Barcelona few days later (I photographed that kick-ass party as well!)
+Sara and Daithi continued their celebrations in Barcelona few days later (I photographed that kick-ass part of their wedding as well!).

 So marriage is, first and foremost, a celebration of the love that these two people share.
 Sara and Daithi have grown to love each other over their time together and they made a public declaration of that love for each other.
 It was a declaration of mutual trust; a promise of honesty and understanding.
 It is a commitment to look after each other, to consider each others’ needs, to share their experiences – both positive and negative – and to intertwine their two lives together.